EnigmaCurry/code-smore/README.md

 `--wpm` argument to specify the expected (ballpark) rate of transmission.

-You can test the decoder by running `code-smore read` in another terminal and watch it copy you.
+You can test the decoder by running `code-smore send` in another terminal and watch it copy you.
 [Try playing this video](https://youtube.com/watch?v=FxRN2nP_9dA). (try various `--wpm` 25 to 45.)